-Walking as little as 3 to 5 miles a week can help build your bone health.
+Walking 3 to 5 miles a week can help build your bone health.
 For your overall health, most experts recommend that everyone get a total of 30 minutes each day, 5 to 7 days a week.
 45 minutes to an hour is even better.